ogauthe/TensorKit.jl/docs/src/man/sectors.md

 specifically a `NTuple{N, Int}` with `N = length(values(I))`.
 The methods `getindex(values(I), i)` and `findindex(values(I), a)` are used to map between a sector `a ∈ values(I)` and a corresponding index `i ∈ 1:N`.
 As `N` is a compile time constant, these types can be created in a type stable manner.
+Note however that this implies that for large values of `N`, it can be beneficial to define `IteratorSize(values(a)) = SizeUnknown()` to not overly burden the compiler.

 ### Constructing instances

 As mentioned, the convenience method `Vect[I]` will return the concrete type `GradedSpace{I,D}` with the matching value of `D`, so that should never be a user's concern.
 In fact, for consistency, `Vect[Trivial]` will just return `ComplexSpace`,